Textualize/rich/docs/source/progress.rst

 When you call :meth:`~rich.progress.Progress.add_task` you get back a `Task ID`.
 Use this ID to call :meth:`~rich.progress.Progress.update` whenever you have completed some work, or any information has changed.
 Typically you will need to update ``completed`` every time you have completed a step.
 You can do this by updated ``completed`` directly or by setting ``advance`` which will add to the current ``completed`` value.

 The :meth:`~rich.progress.Progress.update` method collects keyword arguments which are also associated with the task.
 Use this to supply any additional information you would like to render in the progress display.
 The additional arguments are stored in ``task.fields`` and may be referenced in :ref:`Column classes<Columns>`.

 Hiding tasks
 ~~~~~~~~~~~~

 You can show or hide tasks by updating the tasks ``visible`` value.
-Tasks are visible by default, but you can also add a invisible task by calling :meth:`~rich.progress.Progress.add_task` with ``visible=False``.
+Tasks are visible by default, but you can also add an invisible task by calling :meth:`~rich.progress.Progress.add_task` with ``visible=False``.

 Transient progress